-In eShopOnContainers, a more advanced example than the above would be when submitting a CreateOrderCommand object from the Ordering microservice.
-But, sice the Ordering business process is a bit more complex and, in our case, it actually starts in the Basket microservice, this action of submitting the CreateOrderCommand object is performed from an integration-event handler named UserCheckoutAcceptedIntegrationEvent.cs instead of a simple WebAPI controller called from the client App as in the previous simpler example.
+In eShopOnContainers, a more advanced example than the above is submitting a CreateOrderCommand object from the Ordering microservice.
+But since the Ordering business process is a bit more complex and, in our case, it actually starts in the Basket microservice, this action of submitting the CreateOrderCommand object is performed from an integration-event handler named UserCheckoutAcceptedIntegrationEvent.cs instead of a simple WebAPI controller called from the client App as in the previous simpler example.